-Confessions of a Native Advertising Junkie: 3 Mistakes I’ve Made and How You Can Avoid Them
+Confessions of a Native Ads Junkie: 3 Mistakes to Avoid

-For those that don’t know, Native advertising are those “recommended by” ads that appear on many websites.
+For those that don’t know, Native advertising is another channel of paid search.
+Native ads are those “recommended by” ads that appear on many websites.
 They’re meant to appear… well, native ….to the website.
 The idea is that they seem like related content rather than advertisements.
 And they’ve become a significant competitor to AdWords and Facebook..
-The “gateway” platforms for most are Taboola, Outbrain, RevContent (and Dianomi if you’re in the financial space) but there are literally dozens of different native platforms available.
+The “gateway” platforms for most are Taboola, Outbrain, RevContent (and Dianomi if you’re in the financial space) but there are literally dozens of different native ad platforms available.

 The reasons why Native advertising should be on your to-do list to focus on are twofold: